LoginRadius/engineering-portal/content/blog/flutter-the-future-of-developers/index.md

 **Concluding Thoughts**
 “Flutter is Beautiful, Fast, Productive and Open because as a developer, you’ve full control over your application.
 You can create highly powered animations, allow you to change your code and literally in real-time see them appear on the application, an entirely free and open source.”

-Considering the importance of Flutter, it is a great choice, perhaps better than React Native.
+Considering the importance of Flutter, it is a great choice, perhaps better than React Native and others.
 Flutter is all set of high standards, and undeniably sounds promising for the future.
 **Happyyyyy coding!**